sword-web/sword-web.github.io/docs/en/introduction/index.md

 Sword is a web framework that allows building server-side applications in a structured and opinionated way, based on `Axum` and `Tokio`.

+Sword is in an active development stage, so some features may change or be removed frequently.
+Until reaching a stable version, this documentation may undergo modifications.
+Once a stable version is reached, a specific version of the documentation will be published for that version.

 ### Motivation

 The main idea of Sword is to establish a module-based development structure, similar to frameworks like Spring (Java) or NestJS (Node.js).
 Additionally, Sword provides a set of tools and utilities commonly needed in web applications with `Axum`, such as: